Case Study: Illustration as a storytelling engine

 The challenge

 Brands (and stories) often struggle to communicate technical, abstract, or emotional ideas in ways that feel approachable, memorable, and resonant.
-Traditional design assets—charts, decks, or photography—don’t always bridge the gap between clarity and connection.
+Traditional design assets don’t always bridge the gap between clarity and connection.
 Illustration became a powerful tool to solve this, whether the goal was to humanize enterprise cybersecurity data or to embody the spirit of a fictional king.

 My role

-Across multiple campaigns and creative platforms, I’ve acted as both creative director and hands-on illustrator, blending strategic storytelling with stylistic versatility:
+Across global campaigns and long-running creative platforms, I’ve acted as both creative director and hands-on illustrator, blending strategic storytelling with stylistic versatility:

 • Concepting characters, worlds, and narrative arcs